oviecodes/lendsqr-demo-credit/README.md

   - Capture `data.accessToken` and set `Authorization: Bearer <token>` for subsequent requests.
   - Query `/v1/wallet` to get the user wallet ID.
   - Use `/v1/wallet/:id/transaction` to exercise deposit/withdraw/transfer scenarios.
-- **Isolation**:
-  - Simple: clean specific tables between tests (truncate operations/transactions).
-  - Faster (optional): wrap each test in a transaction and roll back in `afterEach` if your code path shares the same connection.

 ### Sample coverage